 To provide harm reduction and outreach services to bridge gaps in existing service provisions.

-To facilitate programs using a client-centred framework that ‘meets clients where they are at.
+To facilitate programs using a client-centered framework that ‘meets clients where they are at.

 To reduce Access Barriers Associated with low socio-economic status.